stonepros/stone/doc/rados/troubleshooting/log-and-debug.rst

 Logging Settings
 ----------------

-Logging and debugging settings are not required in a Ceph configuration file, but you may override default settings as needed.
-Ceph supports the following
+Logging and debugging settings are not required in a Stone configuration file, but you may override default settings as needed.
+Stone supports the following
 settings: